- Ph.D., Metallurgical and Materials Engineering, Colorado School of Mines, 2017

 - ASTM International

 Prior to joining Exponent, Dr. Whitley worked as a Senior Metallurgical Engineer with ATI Specialty Materials.
-During that time, he served as Project Lead and Technical Lead on multiple next generation alloy development efforts for the jet engine market.
-His primary focus at ATI was powder-based nickel superalloy development, with supporting roles in titanium alloy development and high speed steel process optimization.
+During that time, he served as Technical Lead on multiple next generation alloy development efforts for the aerospace and jet engine market.
+His primary focus at ATI was powder-based nickel superalloy development, with supporting roles in titanium alloy development and high-speed steel process optimization.
 Dr. Whitley oversaw projects from initial concept, through the Research & Development phase, and into full-scale manufacturing.